carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

     ...
   }

-This is bad:
+Avoid putting declarations other than classes into anonymous namespaces:

 .. code-block:: c++

   namespace {

-  class StringSort {
-  ...
+  // ... many declarations ...
-  public:
-    StringSort(...)
-    bool operator<(const char *RHS) const;
-  };

   void runHelper() {
     ...
   }

-  bool StringSort::operator<(const char *RHS) const {
-    ...
+  // ... many declarations ...
-  }

   } // end anonymous namespace

-This is bad specifically because if you're looking at "``runHelper``" in the middle of a large C++ file, that you have no immediate way to tell if it is local to the file.
-When it is marked static explicitly, this is immediately obvious.
+When you are looking at "``runHelper``" in the middle of a large C++ file, you have no immediate way to tell if this function is local to the file.
+In contrast, when the function is marked static, you don't need to cross-reference faraway places in the file to tell that the function is local.
-Also, there is no reason to enclose the definition of "``operator<``" in the namespace just because it was declared there.

 See Also
 ========